Can Dogs Have Pork Bones? Safety Tips and Alternatives

 If your dog has eaten a pork bone, watch for these signs of distress:

 These symptoms could indicate obstruction, internal pain, or digestive tract problems.
-Any of these signs, especially difficulty breathing, require immediate veterinary attention.
+Any of these signs, especially difficulty breathing, requires immediate veterinary attention.

 Don’t hesitate to contact your veterinarian if you witness your dog swallowing a large piece of bone.
 It’s also important to call if you notice any of the troubling signs mentioned above.